-The Kammari research project includes several interconnected levels of activity: the research group’s long-term research projects, individual research projects and related artistic interventions.
+The Kammari research group includes several interconnected levels of activity: the research group’s long-term research projects, individual research projects and related artistic interventions.
+Here are the on-going current projects.

 Long-term research projects: